binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 With that, you should have a shot at tracing down the exact behavior of any of Cassandra's published metrics!

+If you'd like to dive deeper, here are two resources I found useful to understand the topic.
+The [first] is a presentation by one of the Cassandra developers discussing their metrics implementation.
+I thought it was particularly nice of him to go through the changes through history, which helped with the version I was looking for.
+While he seems to throw some shade on the usefulness of Dropwizard's Histogram (quantiles), I don't fully agree since a) the Cassandra replacement is a histogram, which is not apples-to-apples and not as easily consumable by Datadog, and b) they were more interested in the storage size of the data structure for historical tracking, which is not such a concern since it should be done outside Cassandra anyway with a collector like Datadog.

+The [second] is a presentation by the developer of the Dropwizard metrics library.
+While this one ranges over more topics than I'm interested in, the parts which do apply were also very useful.

+Finally, while not related to metrics, I also want to point out [this presentation on Cassandra tuning], which I found very detailed, since fixing an issue with Cassandra performance was the reason I began looking at write latencies in the first place.

   [Dropwizard metrics]: https://metrics.dropwizard.io/4.1.2/
   [Cassandra integration]: https://github.com/DataDog/integrations-core/blob/master/cassandra/datadog_checks/cassandra/data/conf.yaml.example#L146
   [heavily biased]: https://github.com/dropwizard/metrics/blob/v2.2.0/metrics-core/src/main/java/com/yammer/metrics/core/Histogram.java#L41